Ebazhanov/linkedin-skill-assessments-quizzes/machine-learning/machine-learning-quiz.md

 [Reference](https://towardsdatascience.com/all-about-naive-bayes-8e13cef044cf)

 #### Q49.
-Someone of your data science team recommends that you use decision trees, naive Bayes and K-nearest neighbor, all at the same time, on the same training data, and then average the results.
+Someone on your data science team recommends that you use decision trees, naive Bayes and K-nearest neighbor, all at the same time, on the same training data, and then average the results.
 What is this an example of?

 - [ ] regression analysis
 - [ ] unsupervised learning